Recap / Neon Genesis Evangelion Episode 02 "Unfamiliar Ceiling"

 In Tokyo-3, a NERV operation headed by Misato and Ritsuko cleans up the city and recovers the EVA after the prior day's battle.
 Misato notices how the government has already gotten the media to cover up the event.
 While the cleanup and "sanitation" occurs, Gendou holds a holographic meeting with NERV's benefactors: the Human Instrumentality Committee, a somewhat clandestine group headed by a Chairman Keel Lorenz, operating under the United Nations.
 The whole group discusses the reappearance of the Angels fifteen years after Second Impact and expresses their concerns toward the economic costs of the operation (as well as its publicity).
 Keel rebukes the appearance of the Angels as an excuse for letting the Human Instrumentality Project fall behind schedule, and orders Gendou to treat it as his highest priority.
 The Committee excuses Gendou from the rest of the meeting so it can privately consider NERV's appeal for more funding, but Keel takes a moment to let Gendou know "there can be no turning back", to which Gendou replies that he knows mankind has no time left.

 At the hospital, Shinji wanders around in a daze, confused about the previous day's events.
 Another patient is wheeled past him; he notices that it is Rei, who stares blankly back at him, before she disappears down the corridor.
 As Misato and Ritsuko drive back to the Geofront, the latter gets a phone call about Shinji's awakening.
 Misato asks about his well-being; while she receives assurance about Shinji's physical health, she worries about what impact the last day will have on his psyche.
-As Ritsuko drops Misato off, the latter says that humanity might stand a chance against the Angels.
+As Ritsuko drops Misato off, the latter says that if the city and the Eva can continue to operate at their full potential, humanity might stand a chance against the Angels.
 "You plan on defeating the Angels?
 As optimistic as ever," Ritusko tells her.
 "Hey, sometimes you need a little wishful thinking just to keep on living," answers Misato.
 Ritsuko admits to Misato that her optimism is pretty refreshing, before driving off.